 Instead, Legg tried to strike a lighter tone with each weekly or biweekly post he’d share on social media.
 He created comedic memes using online generators.
 The self-deprecating style may have increased shares and endeared him to skeptics of his pleas for debt help.

 4. Share your unique story to build momentum

 Both of these borrowers had a positive message.
-They just went about it in different ways.
-Legg used his jokes as a jumping-off point to talk about how his work as a family counselor would help his community deal with its darker realities: drugs, poverty, and even human trafficking.
+Legg used his jokes as a jumping-off point to talk about how his work as a family counselor would help his community deal with issues such as drugs, poverty and human trafficking.

-Rocha, who is now pursuing a doctorate in optical sciences, would jump right into his own story.
-He highlighted escaping his gang-ridden East Los Angeles neighborhood.
-He also mentioned living in his car while enrolled in community college.
+Rocha shared his own story about leaving his East Los Angeles neighborhood and living in his car while enrolled in community college.

 “Maybe this is my own recipe, but the format of how I wrote the [YouCaring] introduction was much like a personal statement for a scholarship,” Rocha said.
 “I made sure every time I made an update and shared it, it was as positive as possible and that I [was] grateful.”

-He would also post a dozen more fundraising updates on YouCaring to keep his donors engaged in his progress.
+He also posted a dozen fundraising updates on YouCaring to keep his donors engaged in his progress.
 He wanted donors to turn into fans who’d cheer him on as he sought debt help.

-Engaging your donors even after they donated proved to be helpful to Rocha.
-It got some folks to donate a second time.
+Engaging donors even after they donated proved to be helpful to Rocha, and encouraged some to give a second time.

 5. Be as transparent as possible

-Rocha also included images of himself in school, at the lab, and on the receiving end of framed certificates.
-He even posted a screenshot of his GPA, just to make sure people knew what kind of investment they were making.
+Rocha included images of himself in school, at the lab and on the receiving end of framed certificates.
+He even posted a screenshot of his GPA to make sure people knew the investment they were making.